CN3ves/5-/docs/index.md

 ---
 layout: system
-theme: jekyll-theme-minimal
+remote_theme: jekyll-theme-minimal
 title: DOS 5+ system
-description: "A framework to create your games"
+description: A framework to create your games
 ---

 ## Table of contents